Saturday, November 30, 2024

 P.K.Ghatak, MD

-The first publication about syphilis came from Paris in the 15th century by Jean Fernelius.
+The first publication of syphilis came from Paris in the 15th century by Jean Fernelius.
 He championed mercury for treatment and he called the disease Lues Venera.
-The name syphilis was introduced by a well known poet and physician, Girolamo Fracastoro Gallicus of Verona in 1530.
+The name syphilis was introduced by a well known poet and physician, Girolamo Fracastoro Gallicus of Verona, in 1530.
 The hero in his poem was a shepherd named Syphilus, who blamed the god Apollo for causing drought and dissemination to his flock of sheep.
 In return, Apollo cursed him with a devastating disease, syphilis.

 Clinical features of Syphilis:

 The incidence of syphilis is on the rise in the USA.
-Higher incidence is seen in people with homosexual practice, addiction to IV drugs, having deviated sexual practice, and HIV positive.
+Higher incidence is seen in people with homosexual practice, addiction to IV drugs, having deviated sexual practice, and being HIV positive.

-Syphilis is described under 3 stages, Primary syphilis, Secondary syphilis and followed by a long latent period and then the 3rd phase, Tertiary syphilis.
+Syphilis is described under 3 stages: Primary syphilis, Secondary syphilis and followed by a long latent period, and then the 3rd phase, Tertiary syphilis.

 Primary Syphilis.